ModiiMedia/team-all-in/content/representatives/courses/the-world-ventures-system.md

 type = "course"
 [[modules]]
 featured_image = "/v1559241557/team-all-in/hand-writing-a-list.jpg"
-heading = "Make Your List - Who Will You Show?" title = "1) Make Your List"
+heading = "Skill 1: Make Your List - Who Will You Show?" title = "1) Make Your List"
 [[modules.sections]]
 content = "## Key Points:\n\n* Print \"Your List\" .pdf\n* Listen to Quick Coach - \"Making Your List\"\n* Fill out at least 20 names\n* DO NOT PREJUDGE!!\n* Have Fun!!"